Nicolaus93/movie_classifier_cli/README.md

 ## Usage

+**NOTE**: the package will use data downloaded from *Kaggle*, hence the user needs to be registered on *Kaggle* and accept their terms and conditions.
+In order to access the movies data, the *Kaggle* API is used.
+For this to work, an API Token should be present on the system.
+For more details on how to do this, please refer to the official [Kaggle api](https://github.com/Kaggle/kaggle-api#api-credentials).

 Once installed, you can use the package by invoking the command `movie_classifier` from the command line and providing `--title` and `--description` arguments, i.e.
 ```
 movie_classifier --title 'Othello' --description 'The evil Iago pretends to be friend of Othello in order to manipulate him to serve his own end in the film version of this Shakespeare classic.'